Best Electric Kettle of 2020

 Why You Should Trust Us

-In our relentless pursuit of detailed, data-driven evaluations of consumer electronics, we perform extensive and continual research on the most compelling products on the market.
-In the case of electric kettles, we scoured the web for the most popular units.
-We read manufacturer specifications, customer reviews, and consulted experts in the tea and coffee business.
+In our relentless pursuit of detailed, data-driven consumer electronics evaluations, we perform extensive and continual research on the most compelling products on the market.
+In this case, we scoured the web for the most popular electric kettle units.
+We read manufacturer specifications, read reviews, and consulted experts in the tea and coffee business.
 After much deliberation, we purchased the best kettles we could find for comparative testing in our lab.

 Senior research analyst Austin Palmer, research analyst Michelle Powell and senior review editor Nick Miley have extensive experience testing and reviewing consumer products.
 Austin has tested everything from bread machines to VR headsets.
-He has a special knack for isolating the features that are often overlooked, but nonetheless have a major impact on customer experience.
-Michelle has over a decade of professional culinary experience that is centered in the gourmet coffee business.
+He has a knack for isolating the features that are often overlooked but tend to have a major impact on customer experience.
+Michelle has over a decade of professional culinary experience that is rooted in the gourmet coffee business.
 Her experience in coffee bars and cafes make her uniquely suited for an analysis of electric kettles.
-Nick has been writing consumer reviews for over six years.
-During that time he was also engaged in research in a university laboratory.
+Nick has been writing consumer reviews for over six years, during which he was researching at a university laboratory.
 He is adept at posing questions, testing hypotheses, and writing about the results.

 How to Choose an Electric Kettle

-One of life's most consistent pleasures is enjoying a freshly brewed hot drink in the morning.
-If it's possible to improve on this experience, we think many readers would be willing to spend a few dollars to do so.
-Case in point, many people today are ditching their bulky countertop coffee machines and the old grease-speckled teapot that lives on the range.
-And they're replacing them with sharp-looking electric kettles.
+All of our testers can agree one of life's most consistent pleasures is enjoying a freshly brewed hot drink in the morning.
+We think many readers would be willing to spend a few dollars more to improve this experience.
+Case in point, many people today are ditching the old, grease-speckled, stove range dwelling teapots and bulky countertop coffee machines and replacing them with sharp-looking electric kettles.

 Of course, there are more uses for an electric kettle than just tea and coffee.
-With the multiplicity of kettle uses in mind, we also considered the wide variety of functions that could be important for alternative purposes.
-Namely, these are temperature selection, temperature holding, automatic shutoff, internal material, spout type, capacity, and water level indicator.
-These will be discussed later.
+With the diversity of kettle uses in mind, we also considered the wide variety of functions that could be important for alternative purposes.
+Namely, these are temperature selection, temperature holding, automatic shut-off, internal material, spout type, capacity, and water level indicator.
+These are discussed later in the review.
 First, we will boil down our analysis to the features common to all kettles, and thus of interest to all potential kettle owners.

 You may have heard the axiom a watched pot never boils.
 That might have been true in the past, but no longer!
 Electric kettles seemingly attack the water and force it to change states right before your eyes.
-To quantify this action we ran a simple boil time analysis.
-We take four cups of 57° F water and pour it into the unit, turn it on and record the time it takes for the water to reach a rolling boil.
+To quantify this action, we ran a simple boil time analysis.
+We took four cups of 57° F water, poured it into the unit, turned it on, and recorded the time it took the water to reach a rolling boil.
 Most of these kettles will boil water in around 4 minutes.
-However, the Fellow Stagg EKG takes quite a bit longer than the others at 6 min 38 sec.
+However, the Fellow Stagg EKG takes longer than the others at 6 min 38 sec.
 On the other end of the spectrum is the Cuisinart CPK-17 PerfecTemp, which achieves the same outcome in a mere 3 min, 46 sec.
-That's a pretty big difference if you hit the snooze one too many times.
+That's a pretty big difference if you hit the snooze button one too many times.

 Water's boiling point varies based on atmospheric pressure and — all things being equal — atmospheric pressure decreases with elevation.
-Our lab is near Lake Tahoe at about 6,200 ft above sea level, an elevation that yields a relatively low average boiling point of 201° F. At sea level this value rises to ~212° F. The take-home message here is that you shouldn't be surprised if you purchase one of these products and you can't match our reported boil times.
+Our lab is near Lake Tahoe at about 6,200 ft above sea level, an elevation that yields a relatively low average boiling point of 201° F. At sea level, this value rises to ~212° F. What we are trying to say is that you shouldn't be surprised if you purchase one of these products and can't match our reported boil times.
 However, the observed differences between the kettles should remain the same.

-These machines can alert the user that a boil (or predefined temperature) has been achieved in several different ways.
-Some, like the Fellow Stagg EKG and the Bonavita BV322518V simply turn off unless they're set to hold the predefined temperature.
-Others, such as the OXO BREW Adjustable and the Breville IQ, issue beeps.
-The remainder announce an audible click when the on/off switch returns to the off position.
+These machines can alert the user that water has come to a boil (or predefined temperature) in several different ways.
+Some, like the Bonavita BV322518V and the Fellow Stagg EKG, turn off unless they're set to hold the predefined temperature.
+Others, such as the Breville IQ and the OXO BREW Adjustable, issue beeps.
+The remainder has an audible click when the on/off switch returns to the off position.
 The BLACK+DECKER KE1500B and KitchenAid KEK1222SX fall into this latter category.

 Balance, Weight and Ergonomics

 It might seem silly to be delving this deep into how kettles feel in the hand when most people only hold them for a few seconds a day.
-Although it is true that most people use these products lightly, we found that some kettles are a bit unwieldy.
-If, for approximately the same price, you can either have a well-balanced, comfortable machine or a heavy, awkward one, wouldn't you want to know which one is which?
+Although most people tend to use these products lightly, we found that some kettles are unwieldy.
+If you can either have a comfortable, well-balanced machine or an awkward, heavy one for approximately the same price, wouldn't you want to know which model is which?
 We'll assume the answer is yes.

-The Secura and the KitchenAid are both examples of the larger, heavier models with pitcher-style spouts that pose problems for pouring.
-The demands that their weight and size pose for the user are compounded by the placement of the handle.
-Although these two models have different designs, the problem is the same across both units: the handle and the spout are both high on the body of the machine.
+The KitchenAid and the Secura are both examples of the heavier, larger models with pitcher-style spouts that pose problems for pouring.
+The demands that their weight and size pose for the user are compounded by the handle's placement.
+Although these two models have different designs, the problem is the same across both units: the handle and the spout are high on the machine's body.
 The result is that a full kettle has to be muscled into the pouring position.
 Conversely, the OXO, the Fellow Stagg, and the Bonavita feature gooseneck spouts (which pour from the bottom of the kettle) and handle designs that, once gripped, naturally angle the unit into the pouring position.
 These models are quite nice to hold and, at the same time, facilitate smoother pours.
 We will go into the importance of controlled pouring below.

 On Proper Pouring

 This review is not a guide to proper coffee brewing practices.
-However, we will touch on this subject because it provides the background for the importance we place on certain kettle features.
+However, we will touch on this subject because it provides the background for the importance of certain kettle features.

 Coffee experts have long experimented with grind coarseness, water temperature, and brew time to extract the unique flavor profile that each bean variety can offer.
-To isolate the factors contributing to desirable flavor outcomes, the variables in the extraction process have been limited.
+The variables in the extraction process were limited to isolate the factors contributing to desirable flavor outcomes.
 The result is a procedure that — as a general rule — sets the coffee to water ratio at 1:17 and the brew time to three minutes per 360 grams of water.
 Like many culinary tasks, merely following the directions is not enough.
 A certain degree of craft is required to achieve the best results.

-The craft we are referring to here is how the hot water is poured.
+The craft we are referring to here is how to pour the hot water.
 The aim is to deliver the water to the dripper in a slow, circular pour with pauses between full saturation and drainage.
-This method yields more even extraction and full flavor.
+This method yields more even extraction and maximum flavor.

-To evaluate each kettle's pouring accuracy, we placed a carafe and dripper holding 21 grams of ground coffee on a scale and zeroed it out.
-We then attempted to pour water over the grounds in an even, circular pattern until full saturation was achieved.
+To evaluate each kettle's pouring accuracy, we placed a carafe and dripper with 21 grams of ground coffee on a scale and zeroed it out.
+We then attempted to pour water over the grounds in an even, circular pattern until we achieved full saturation.
 We then continued to wet the grounds every 10 - 15 seconds until our scale registered 360 grams of coffee in the carafe.
-For consistency and accuracy, this test was conducted on each kettle by our expert barista and in-house tester Michelle Powell.
+This test was conducted on each kettle by our expert barista and in-house tester Michelle Powell for consistency and accuracy.

-This coffee to water ratio combined with proper pouring technique is known to produce a pour of approximately three minutes, so it wasn't a surprise that the practiced hand of our tester managed to get all the kettles to cluster around this time.
+This coffee to water ratio combined with proper pouring technique is known to produce a pour of approximately three minutes, so it wasn't a surprise that our tester's practiced hand managed to get all the kettles to cluster around this time.
 However, what the data cannot show, is the quality of the pour itself.
 The Secura SWK-1701DB and the Breville, with their chunky proportions and pitcher-style spouts, sloshed their way to 360 grams in just 2 min 13 sec, and 2 min 30 sec respectively.
 The remaining majority of the kettles were much closer to the mark, but we experienced mixed results with pouring ease and accuracy.
-Only the gooseneck models — such as the Fellow Stagg and the Bonavita — supplied even pours that saturated the grounds rather than plunging through and pooling underneath.
+Only the gooseneck models — such as the Bonavita and the Fellow Stagg — supplied even pours that saturated the grounds rather than plunging through and pooling underneath.